-3.4 Reviewing process and announcement of reviewing outcomes
+4.5 Reviewing process and announcement of reviewing outcomes

-Four to six expert reviewers per theme will evaluate and rank the submitted proposals.
-A dedicated MCID Research Funding Committee (RFC) consisting of three reviewers (one per theme), the MCID Sounding Board and the MCID Chair and Deputy Chair, will then issue a final decision on acceptance or rejection of the proposal, within the scope of available funds.
-All applicants will be notified of the outcome of the evaluation of their proposal(s) by 30.
-November 2021.
+Each submission will be reviewed by at least two expert reviewers and further evaluated and ranked in a review panel.
+A dedicated MCID Research Funding Committee (RFC) will then issue a final decision on acceptance or rejection of the proposal, within the scope of available funds.

-For multi-applicant submissions only, those submitting a project synopsis can expect to receive feedback from the MCID Office within ten working days.
-Synopses can be submitted at the latest by Wednesday 21st July 2021, 17.00 CEST.
+All applicants will be notified of the outcome of the evaluation of their proposal(s) by Friday 7th October 2022.